The Disappeared (Northern Ireland): 1970s

-Gerard Evans (24) was a man from Crossmaglen, South Armagh, who disappeared while hitchhiking home from a dance in Castleblayney, County Monaghan, in March 1979.
-He was thought to have been abducted and murdered by the Provisional IRA, though nobody ever publicly took responsibility.
+Gerard Evans (24), from Crossmaglen, South Armagh, disappeared while hitchhiking home from a dance in Castleblayney, County Monaghan, in March 1979.
+He was thought to have been abducted and murdered by the Provisional IRA, though no group ever publicly accepted responsibility.
 According to a masked man identifying himself as a former member of the Provisional IRA South Armagh Brigade, Evans was abducted and executed shortly afterwards.
-The same source told the Sunday Tribune that Evans was killed for being an informer, though this claim was never publicly acknowledged by the IRA.
-In March 2008, Evans’ aunt received an anonymous map indicating a potential burial site, leading the Independent Commission for the Location of Victims’ Remains (ICLVR) to launch a search.
-The commission followed the new lead, which eventually led to the discovery of human remains in a bog at Carrickrobbin, near Hackballcross in County Louth in October 2010.
-Forensic examination confirmed in November 2010 that the remains belonged to Evans.
-His funeral took place at St. Patrick’s Church in Crossmaglen on 4 December 2010.
-Following the service, he was buried in the church’s graveyard.
-A coroner's inquest was held on 21 September 2011, which returned a verdict of unlawful killing, confirming Evans died violently at the hands of a paramilitary group.
+The same source told the Sunday Tribune that Evans had been killed for being an informer, though this claim was never publicly acknowledged by the IRA.
+In March 2008, Evans' aunt received an anonymous map indicating a possible burial site, prompting the ICLVR to launch a search.
+The lead eventually resulted in the discovery of human remains in a bog at Carrickrobbin, near Hackballscross in County Louth in October 2010.
+Forensic examination confirmed in November 2010 that the remains were those of Evans.
+His funeral took place at St. Patrick's Church in Crossmaglen on 4 December, after which he was buried in the adjoining graveyard.
+A coroner's inquest held on 21 September 2011, returned a verdict of unlawful killing, confirming that Evans had died violently at the hands of a paramilitary group.

 1980s

 Eugene Simons (26), a plumber and married father of three from Castlewellan, County Down, disappeared on 1 January 1981.
-Some reports suggest he may have been suspected by the IRA of betraying the location of bomb-making materials, though no public explanation was ever given.
-His relatives believe he was set up by individuals he trusted, who left the area soon after his disappearance.
-They later returned and were questioned by police.
-On 24 May 1984, his body was discovered by chance in a shallow grave in the countryside near the village of Knockbridge, just southwest of Dundalk in County Louth, reportedly by a dog walker.
-His remains were buried in a shallow grave.
-He was later given a Christian burial, fulfilling a long-held hope of his father, Walter Simons, who had campaigned for truth and closure on behalf of all families of the Disappeared.
+Some accounts indicate he may have been suspected by the IRA of betraying the location of bomb-making materials, though no public explanation was ever given.
+His relatives believe he was set up by individuals he trusted, who left the area soon after his disappearance before later returning and being questioned by police.
+On 24 May 1984, his body was found by chance in a shallow grave near the village of Knockbridge, southwest of Dundalk in County Louth, reportedly by a dog walker.
+He was subsequently given a Christian burial, fulfilling a long‑held hope of his father, Walter Simons, who had campaigned for truth and closure on behalf of all families of the Disappeared.

-Danny McIlhone (20) was a man from Andersonstown, west Belfast.
+Danny McIlhone (20) was from Andersonstown, West Belfast.
 He was abducted in May 1981 while staying at Pearse Tower in Ballymun, Dublin.
-The Provisional IRA later admitted responsibility for his death, stating that he was being questioned about stolen weapons and was shot during a struggle with his guard.
+The Provisional IRA later admitted responsibility for his death, stating that he had been questioned about stolen weapons and was shot during a struggle with his guard.
 His body was buried in bogland near the village of Lacken in the Wicklow Mountains.
-Despite two unsuccessful searches in 1999 and 2000, his partial remains were recovered in 2008.
+Although searches conducted in 1999 and 2000 did not succeed, his partial remains were recovered in 2008.
 A cowboy boot found at the site helped confirm his identity through DNA analysis.
-His funeral took place on 22 December 2008 at St Teresa’s Church in west Belfast, and he was buried alongside his parents in Milltown Cemetery.
+His funeral took place on 22 December 2008 at St Teresa's Church in West Belfast, and he was buried alongside his parents in Milltown Cemetery.